dfahlander/typeson-registry/README.md

 ```
 # usage (with plain script tags)

-All types and presets under dist are UMD modules so you could also require them as an AMD module using requirejs.
+All types and presets under dist are UMD modules so you could also require them as AMD modules with requirejs if you prefer.

 ```html
 <!DOCTYPE html>